victorlucachi/victorlucachi.github.io/journal/void9-wiring-guide.md

 The 3d models used in this handwiring guide can be downloaded either from [Thingiverse](https://www.thingiverse.com/thing:4222157) or [Github](https://github.com/victorlucachi/void9).

-Before we start putting things together, lets go over the bill of materials needed:
+Before we start putting things together, lets go over the bill of materials:

 - 3d printed case parts
 - 9 Cherry MX style mechanical switches